• Skip to main content

 big bowl of cooked mussels with a homemade spicy marinara sauce

 I love to serve this recipe to a bunch of family and friends.
 Place a big, steaming bowl of this recipe for mussels with tomato and basil marinara in the middle of the table and let everyone serve themselves.
-A simply tossed salad of mixed greens, sliced tomatoes and crunchy chunks of cucumber with my favorite vinaigrette and a baguette round out this delicious meal.
+A simply tossed salad of mixed greens, sliced tomatoes and crunchy chunks of cucumber and a baguette round out this delicious meal.

 how to buy fresh mussels